sibiraj-s/capillaries/README.md

 event.unbindAll();
 ```

-Only one event handler can be attached to per event.
-Attaching more than one event will throw error.
+Only one event handler can be attached per event.
+Attaching more than one event will throw an error.

 ### Hooks